 Step 2.
 Select the target disk and click the "Refresh" button.
 Then, you can see the health condition of your disk.

 As you can see, EaseUS Partition Master can help you know more about your drive's status.
 You will get not only the temperature data when you check hard drive health, but also the performance score of your drive.
+If you like this tool, you can also click the buttons below to share it with other people.

 Way 2.
 Check External Hard Drive Bad Sector